dereklopes/PelvicRotationCalculator/README.md

 ## About
 This is a program to calculate true measurements and rotation amounts given measurements from x-ray film and the x-ray environment.

+It has been developed for the non-profit [Gonstead Clinical Studies Society](gonstead.com).

 The methodology is based on [this article](https://github.com/dereklopes/PelvicRotationCalculator/blob/master/Pelvic%20Rotation%20article.pdf).

 It is written in Java with JavaFX so that it can easily be run on any device with Java installed.